- funded by IMI-JU

 - The model repository may evolve into a global reference for model-based efforts in the therapeutic areas Diabetes, Oncology and Other Diseases.

-- Provide support for education and training in drug/disease M&S.
+- Provide support for education and training in drug/disease Modelling and Simulation.